MPLS Segment Routing, Part 1: The Theory (Beginner’s Guide)

 All of this post so far has focused on using MPLS labels to create your segment-routed paths.
 However, there are other options available.

 In this system, SRv6 is not necessarily carrying IPv6 traffic.
 The payload can be anything.
 Instead, the stack of IPv6 headers performs the same task as the stack of MPLS labels.
-A router receives a packet with a stack of IPv6 headers, inspects the top header, pops the top header, and forwards the traffic accordingly.
+A router receives a packet with a stack of IPv6 headers, inspects the top “label”, and forwards the traffic accordingly.

 Then, once you’ve learned those concepts, it won’t be too hard to learn them with stacks of IPv6 addresses instead of stacks of MPLS labels.